British Rail Class 50: Refurbishment

-To deal with increasing reliability problems, the Class 50 fleet was refurbished at Doncaster Works between 1979 and 1984.
+To deal with increasing reliability problems, the Class 50 fleet was refurbished at Doncaster Works between 1979 and 1983.
 Doncaster had taken responsibility for the fleet after BR completed the purchase of the locomotives from English Electric.
 The work involved simplifying the complex electronics and removing redundant features such as slow speed control and rheostatic braking.
 In addition, the air intake fan arrangement was modified, because the original setup often prevented fresh air from entering the engine room and stale, oil mist-filled air from escaping, leading to many main generator failures.
 This was in part due to the moisture in the air in the UK: dust and other particles would lodge in the filter system and become 'gummed up' with moisture, preventing circulation which in turn also hampered the intended engine compartment pressure levels which then meant 'filtered' air could not be evacuated by the intended means.
 The filtration system was fundamentally sound and widely used in other countries; the problems arose because relative humidity had not been taken into account at the design stage.
 This modification eliminated the characteristic droning "sucking" noise which had earned the "Hoover" nickname.

 Externally, the locomotives all received high-intensity headlights, which changed the appearance of the front end.
-Starting with 50006, the first six locomotives were outshopped in the standard BR Blue livery.
-However, in 1980, 50023 Howe became the first to be outshopped in a revised livery with wrap around yellow cabs, large bodyside numerals and BR logo, in a livery that became known as BR Large Logo Blue.
-The final loco to be refurbished was 50014 which was released to traffic in the latter half of 1983.
+Starting with 50006, the first six refurbished locomotives were outshopped in the standard BR Blue livery.
+However, 50006 Neptune and 50017 Royal Oak initially ran with blanking plates covering the headlight apertures, prior to headlights becoming available.
+In August 1980, 50023 Howe became the first to be outshopped in a revised livery with wrap around yellow cabs, black cab window surrounds, grey roof, large bodyside numerals and BR logo, in a livery that became known as BR Large Logo Blue.
+The final loco to be refurbished was 50014 Warspite, which was released back into traffic in December 1983.
+The last member of the class to be painted from original plain blue into the Large Logo blue livery was 50013 Agincourt, following release from an intermediate overhaul at Doncaster in September 1984.

 Following refurbishment, the fleet was concentrated at two depots; Laira in Plymouth, and Old Oak Common in west London.
 The class were again used for Western Region services on the GWML out of Paddington, and on the West of England Main Line from Waterloo to Salisbury and Exeter.

 In 1984, 50007 Hercules was repainted into lined Brunswick green livery and renamed Sir Edward Elgar, to commemorate the 150th anniversary of the Great Western Railway (GWR).
 Four Class 47 locomotives were similarly treated, and a Class 117 diesel multiple unit (DMU) was repainted in chocolate and cream livery.
 As a result, 50007 quickly became a favourite with rail enthusiasts.
 Another locomotive repainted in a special livery was 50019 Ramillies, which was repainted in a variation of BR Blue by staff at Plymouth Laira depot.